 This colorful Holi festival also celebrates the eternal love of Radha and Krishna.
 This festival is celebrated in great style in the cities of Mathura and Vrindavan.

 These are two important cities that are deeply connected with Lord Krishna.

-The festival of colours teaches humanity and how to cross caste and religion.
+The festival of colors holi teaches humanity and how to cross caste and religion.
 It’s a festival where you forget about your old grudges and meet others with great warmth and spirit.

 The festival begins with lighting a bonfire on Holi Christmas Eve also known as Holika Dahan.
-The next day different organic bright colour powder or the dry colours used in Holi is known as abirs & Gulaal.
+The next day different eco friendly and organic holi bright colour powder or the dry colours used in Holi is known as Abirs & Gulaal.

 Greetings to Shubh Holi, Happy Dhuleti or Happy Holi with their relative and friends and also send warm Happy Holi festival wishes in hindi, marathi or any other language.